 The authors would like to acknowledge Huimin Song, a post-doctoral researcher at the National Renewable Energy Laboratory, for her contribution to the development of SubDyn.
-Amy Robertson and Fabian Wendt provided helpful feedback on the document, and Braulio Barahona produced some of the graphics.
 We also are grateful to the U.S. Department of Energy Wind and Water Power Program for supporting the development of this software.